Sandeepdharnia/Final_project-CM3070-UOL/README.md

 # Final_project-CM3070-UOL

-# Stock Trend Prediction with Machine Learning
+# Predicting Stock Market Trends using Machine Learning

-Welcome to the Stock Trend Prediction project!
+Welcome to the Predicting Stock Market Trends project!
 This repository contains the code and resources for predicting stock trends using machine learning techniques.
 We use historical stock data from Yahoo Finance to build and evaluate predictive models that can assist investors in making informed decisions.

 ## Project Overview